Time Efficiency for Creatives (17 time management styles)

 Parkinson’s law says that your work will take you exactly the amount of time you give it.

-And if you give yourself no deadline at all, you may never get it done.
+So if you give yourself no deadline at all, then you may never get it done.
 I think creatives are especially vulnerable to unfinished projects and starting new things rather than finishing old ones.

 To use it, first focus on choosing just one or two projects to complete.
 Then, set a shorter deadline.